MrTortoise/MrTortoise.github.io/_posts/2017-03-09-elixir-koans.md

 Anyway I found another resource that I will definable dig into.
  - [koans-elixir]

-Hopefully this is done well as i think this is a great idea for learning at least the syntax of a langauge.
+Hopefully this is done well as I think this is a great idea for learning at least the syntax of a lang.

+Update - spent 40 mins on the first 80.
+Well worth it.